| |

 ultimate nature

 of phenomena.
-They cannot grasp at emptiness and discover the true state
+They cannot understand emptiness and discover the true state

 of affairs.
 They need to realize this slowly.
 If